opendr-io/causality/README.md

 ![things](/img/precrime.gif?raw=true "text")
 ## Intrusion Prediction

-A repo for publishing the output of an experimental intrusion prediction project.
-Output is posted here where it is timestamped so that any correct predictions can be verified in linear time without creating a causality loop.
-A rating of 'hot' means the CVE will land on one or more watchlists due to significance, exploitation and / or impact.
+"If we don't engineer a consistent causality, it'll work itself out on its own.
+Then it's almost always worse."
+*- The Engineer, Contact.
+Carl Sagan.*

+A repo for publishing the output of an intrusion prediction project.
+CVEs are rated warm and hot acoording to their predicted potential for beinbg added to a watchlist.

 ### Contents: